 Anyhow, Coco was born on April 15, 1984, in Santiago, Chile.

-The streets of Chile did not suit his vision, so he made the move to the United States in 2003.
+The streets of Chile did not suit his vision, so he moved to the United States in 2003.
 At the time, he only had $800, a suitcase and a dream.

 But that was more than enough to make it happen.